Eleventh Doctor: Audio

 The Eleventh Doctor also appears in a series of audiobooks.
-The first release of these is The Runaway Train by Oli Smith.
+The Runaway Train by Oli Smith is the first release of these.

 To tie into the 50th anniversary of Doctor Who in 2013, Big Finish and AudioGO produced The Time Machine, an audiobook story starring the Eleventh Doctor and narrated by Jenna Coleman.
 The Eleventh Doctor made his next audio appearance in 2016 for The Churchill Years - starring Ian McNeice narrating in-character as Winston Churchill - and its second series in 2018.
 He also appeared alongside the Tenth Doctor in The Jago and Litefoot Revival in 2017, narrated by Trevor Baxter and Christopher Benjamin.

 In the absence of Matt Smith, voice actor and impressionist Jacob Dudman has voiced the Eleventh Doctor in multiple Big Finish productions, including the ongoing range The Eleventh Doctor Chronicles, which debuted in August 2018.
-In the first volume, Dudman voices the Doctor and serves as narrator; the second volume, due for release in September 2021, will feature Dudman as the Doctor in full-cast dramas with no narrator.
+In the first volume, Dudman voices the Doctor and serves as narrator; the second volume, released in September 2021, featured Dudman as the Doctor in full-cast dramas with no narrator.
 Dudman also voices the Eleventh Doctor for a cameo appearance opposite the Fifth Doctor in Thin Time and a pair of Short Trips in which the Doctor reunites with Jo Grant and meets his next incarnation, also voiced by Dudman.

+In 2022, The Eleventh Doctor Chronicles underwent a format change for its third volume - Geronimo! - launching a twelve-part story across four volumes, set between the events of The Snowmen and The Bells of Saint John.
+Dudman returned as the Doctor and Safiyya Ingar was cast as the Doctor's new companion, Valarie Lockwood.
+The conclusion of this series in February 2024 also marked Dudman's retirement from the role of the Eleventh Doctor.

 Video games

 The Eleventh Doctor is the first of the Doctors to appear in full-on action adventure games.
 Doctor Who: The Adventure Games is composed of four stories ("episodes"), produced alongside the 2010 series.
 Smith and Gillan lent their voices and likenesses.
 The first, City of the Daleks, carries on from the TV episode "Victory of the Daleks" and is a stealth and puzzle game set in 1960s Earth and the Dalek planet of Skaro.
 The second, Blood of the Cybermen, is the Eleventh Doctor and Amy's first Cyberman story.
 The third episode is the video game TARDIS, and the fourth is The Shadows of the Vashta Nerada, featuring the titular enemy return in an underwater setting.
 The fifth Adventure Game The Gunpowder Plot was released on 31 October 2011, again featuring Matt Smith's voice.

-In May 2012, The Eternity Clock was released for PlayStation 3, PlayStation Vita, and PC, starring Matt Smith and Alex Kingston.
+In November 2010, Doctor Who: Return to Earth and Doctor Who: Evacuation Earth, were released for the Nintendo Wii and Nintendo DS respectively, starring the voices of Matt Smith and Karen Gillan; in May 2012, The Eternity Clock was released for PlayStation 3, PlayStation Vita, and PC, starring Matt Smith and Alex Kingston.